redhat-openstack/openstack-puppet-modules/README.md

 This module uses the package type to install the Cassandra package and the optional Cassandra tools and Java package.

+It uses the service type to enable the cassandra service and ensure it is running.

 It also uses the yumrepo type on the RedHat family of operating systems to (optionally) install the *DataStax Repo for Apache Cassandra*.